FerretDB/FerretDB/website/blog/2023-09-14-ferretdb-v1-10-production-ready-sqlite.md

 Then the command handler could check if that method is implemented by the current backend and use it.

 That architecture also allows us to add optional functionality to all backends at once.
-For example, there is already a _very early_ prototype of the OpLog functionality.
+For example, there is already a _very early_ prototype of the "OpLog" functionality.
 It works by wrapping `insert`, `update`, and `delete` methods of any backend and inserting documents into operation log collection when wrapped methods succeed.
 The more advanced backend-specific methods of implementing that functionality could be implemented if needed.